Exploring the future of microelectronics

 Our R&D programs are built jointly by representatives from the academic and industrial worlds.
 They deal with the design and development of new processes, systems and components in the following fields:

-• characterisation and resistance to radiation of components and systems by means of large instruments.
+• Characterisation and resistance to radiation of components and systems by means of large instruments.

 Nanoelec also runs training design and technological dissemination programs for SMEs.
 With the support of the Auvergne Rhone-Alpes region, we implement open innovation methods as well as more conventional technological development methods for technology dissemination.